THE KETTLEBELL SWING

 Inhale through the nose.

-Break at the hips and push them backward (AKA Hip Hinge), try and keep the knees above the ankles as much as possible.
-This is also known as the Hip Hinge.
+Break at the hips and push them backward (AKA Hip Hinge), and try and keep the knees above the ankles as much as possible.
+This is also known as the conventional Hip Hinge.

 Adjust repetitions and weight based on your goals and program.

 Pick a weight too light and you don’t get the resistance you need to activate the right muscles, pick a weight too heavy and your form will go out the door.

-As a general rule and keeping in mind everyone is different.
+As a general rule and keep in mind everyone is different.
 I would only use a 6kg Kettlebell for a child, and start women on 8kg at least, even when starting out.

-If form goes out the door even with 8kg, then I would reset rather than go to 6kg and go through the exercise again making sure the client understands what muscles to activate etc.
+If the form goes out the door even with 8kg, then I would reset rather than go to 6kg and go through the exercise again making sure the client understands what muscles to activate, etc.

 I start men out at least at 10kg or 12kg.
 Make sure to assess your clients’ swing from side and front on.

 No hip drive – will fatigue quickly in shoulders and lower back

-Coming too low – lower back will start hurting
+Coming too low – the lower back will start hurting

 Hyperextending the back – prone to more serious injury

 Happy feet – not able to activate the right muscles

-Our exercises are explained into the fine little details, based on our experience over the years, however, not every human-being is built or functions the same, therefore keep in mind that certain moves might not work the same for your body, always use common sense and adjust the exercise to your body.
+Our exercises are explained in the fine little details, based on our experience over the years, however, not every human being is built or functions the same, therefore keep in mind that certain moves might not work the same for your body, always use common sense and adjust the exercise to your body.

-As long as the exercise is performed safely, any slight adjustments should be fine, if unsure, visit our group at facebook.com/groups/KettlebellTraining/.
+As long as the exercise is performed safely, any slight adjustments should be fine, if unsure, join our group and post at facebook.com/groups/KettlebellTraining/.